Before the day

 Select Data.
 The slice of available data we notice and use.

-Pool of Available Data.Everything that could be observed, asked, checked, or learned.
+Pool of Available Data.Everything that could be observed, asked, checked, or learnt.

 Reflexive loop